 Orthopaedic Therapy Residency

-Orthopaedic Residency Curriculum FAQ
+Orthopaedic Residency Curriculum FAQs

 The USF Health SPT&RS Orthopaedic Residency program uses the APTA Orthopaedic Section’s Residency Curriculum.
 The resident must be a member of the APTA Orthopaedic Section.
 USF Health SPT&RS pays the registration fee for this curricular package.
 Each residency faculty supplements the Independent Study Courses (ISCs) with current evidence.
 The resident has allocated didactic learning hours to meet with residency faculty each week.
 Additionally, residents complete all readings as part of their “home study” hours.